RedstoneDave/My-Language/README.md

 ## Orthography

-Jaketo orthography is related to it's grammar (awaiting completion)
+(Awaiting completion)

+Jaketo uses the writing system Jakecu, which is an abugida system, details is to be written in a pdf file

 the file of the fonts are to be stored in the repository.